From Mamma-- A Mariner's compass

 Chatelaine, 1765-1775 Victoria and Albert Museum no. C.492:1 to 7-1914, Wikimedia Commons

-Jane's neice, Emma Austen Leigh, kept a diary list of all the gifts she was given over a period of years.
+Jane's neice, Emma Austen Leigh, kept a diary list of all the Regency accessories she was given over a period of years.
 It included jewelry, purses, knitting boxes and workbags along with a selection of fashionable accessories and mending tools.
 The chatelaine is a device which clips to the waist band or belt of a dress for holding such items as the mistress of the house would need with her throughout the day.
 It might include her seal, watch, scissors, thimble, a vinaigrette, and a key holder.Chatelaines were worn by men and women and might be made of silver or steel.
 They could be as plain or as decorated as the owner wished.

 The term originally meant the mistress of a large estate or Castle and literally means "the keeper of the keys."
 A vinaigrette is a little tightly sealing box with a second pierced lid inside to contain a bit of gauze soaked in vinegar, lavender water, or other scent.
 Sniffing the contents were meant to revive someone feeling faint or give relief from unpleasant odors.